matthias-stemmler/wnf/README.md

 ```

 Some functionality of this crate is only available if the corresponding
-[features](https://doc.rust-lang.org/cargo/reference/features.html) are enabled.
-For example, in order to enable the
+[feature flags](https://doc.rust-lang.org/cargo/reference/features.html) are enabled.
+For example, in order to enable
-`subscribe` feature:
+the `subscribe` feature:

 ```toml
 [dependencies]